MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-wellbeing-engagement.md

 - **Dashboard**: The dashboard is your employee’s digital toolset that brings together the tools and resources they need.
 Prioritize cards that help your frontline accomplish daily tasks like clocking in and out of shifts or viewing assigned tasks.
 [Learn more](/viva/connections/viva-connections-overview#viva-connections-dashboard).
 - **Resources**: Resources surfaces links to popular SharePoint sites and other content.
 Link to popular SharePoint sites like HR benefits and training resources.
 [Learn more](/viva/connections/viva-connections-overview#viva-connections-resources).

-You customize As you prioritize and align the scenarios to support, consider how and where certain tools and resources should be located.
+As you prioritize and align scenarios to support, consider how and where certain tools and resources should be located.

 [Learn more about the differences between the Viva Connections desktop and mobile experience](/viva/connections/viva-connections-overview#viva-connections-mobile-and-desktop-experiences).